hareeshrp/Vehicle-vision/README.md

 - Benchmark with YOLO or Haar Cascades for performance comparison
 - Explore false positive suppression using image pyramids

----

-## 📚 Learnings

-- The effectiveness of classical CV methods even in today's DL-dominated world
-- The role of feature scaling and data preparation in traditional ML pipelines
-- Practical insights into debugging detection pipelines using visual outputs

----

 ## 🧭 Acknowledgments